jeffw16/jeffw16/README.md

 ### Jeffrey Wang

-I am an experienced small business manager with over 9 years of experience in wiki hosting.
+I am an experienced small business manager with over 10 years of experience in wiki hosting.
 I'm a practical entrepreneur who wants to make an impact on the world through wide-reaching, established ventures.
 I received my degree in Computer Science from the University of Texas at Austin in December 2020.
-2021 is my second year interning at Microsoft as a software engineer.
+I am joining Microsoft as a software engineer in 2022.

 - 🔭 I'm working on Azure optimization at Microsoft!
 - 🌱 I’m learning how to develop iOS apps.
 Check out Neighborhood Alerts!